-As OPM data was not available, the demographics data presented in this report is not as comprehensive as used in previous reports.
-In order to estimate an individual's salary for FERS employees, the 1% automatic contributions were used.
+In the same manner as the 2016 report, agency 1% automatic contributions were used to estimate salary.
 This value is then used to calculate salary quintiles and the average deferral rate.
-As a result, there are small variances when compared to previous reports.
-The salary reported in previously included all salary reported to OPM, including overtime and performance awards.
+This method excludes overtime and performance awards, so does not represent the total employee compensation.
 However, matching percentages are based solely on basic salary including locality pay, which excludes overtime and awards.
 The effect is that the average deferral rate (calculated using a smaller denominator) will be higher using this methodology, but will match the participant's elected deferral rate percentage.
 This effect is expected to be roughly equivalent across salary ranges, so the use of salary quintiles will mitigate the impact.